teamosis/gethugothemes-documentation/content/reader/content-management.md

 {{< /notice >}}

 ## Homepage
-Content folder contains the root file as `_index.md`.
-Open this page in any text editor, and you will be able to edit it.
-Some of the sections can hide.
-You can change its `enable` value to `false`.

 Home Page content comes from `content/homepage` folder.
 After open the homepage folder you will see all home page contents file, like `full-left.md` `grid.md` etc.  Open this page in any text editor, and you will be able to edit it.

 ## Other Pages